dalong0514/readnotes/20200102原文复制/2020136Computational-Thinking/2020136Computational-Thinking0501.md

 Hierarchical aggregation means that objects (identifiable software and hardware components) consist of groups of smaller objects connected by well-defined interfaces.
 You can interact with an object as a unity through its interface and not be concerned with its individual parts.
 When you do look inside, you need not be concerned with what is going on in the external environment.
 Thus, there is a hierarchy with smaller aggregates making up larger aggregates.
 Aggregates at every level of the hierarchy are insulated from lower- and higher-level details.

 There is a long list of aspects of hierarchical modularity.
 Decomposition means to subdivide a large system into smaller, manageable components.
 Modularity is a process of implementing the components as modules that can be designed separately, compiled separately, stored separately, and then assembled into the full system.
 The modules interact across precisely defined interfaces.
 Modules can be stored in libraries and reused for other purposes.
 Abstraction means to define a simplified version of something and to state the operations (functions) that apply to it.
-Levels are a structural form in which peer components share a common interface.10 Information hiding conceals the details of an implementation from users, protecting users against errors caused by changes in the details and protecting the module from errors caused by external changes.
+Levels are a structural form in which peer components share a common interface.
+[10] Information hiding conceals the details of an implementation from users, protecting users against errors caused by changes in the details and protecting the module from errors caused by external changes.
 Encapsulation goes further, by shielding anything outside an untrusted module from errors within the module.

 The object concept is an advanced form of encapsulation; it originated with a programming practice called「data abstraction」in the 1960s and evolved into over a hundred sophisticated object-oriented languages today.
 An object is an abstract entity that can be viewed and altered only through a defined set of operations.
 Its internal structure and state are hidden.
 For example, a file appears to users as a container of a sequence of bits and can be acted on only with the open, close, read, or write operations; its hidden internal structure is a set of records scattered across a disk.
 The disk structure of a file is irrelevant to users and hence hidden from them.
 A class of objects is a set of objects with the same interface; the classes are organized into a hierarchy of their own.
 Novice programmers often find objects confusing because they do not yet understand abstract machines, information hiding, and synchronization.

+10 The levels principle was first used by Edsger Dijkstra in 1968 to organize the software of an operating system.
+It facilitated a correctness proof of the system because each level depended only on its components and the correctness of the lower levels, but not the higher levels.
+The discipline of designing a system as levels leads to much smaller and more easily verified systems.

 ### 5.7.2 Virtual Machines